inalogy/adaptive-ssh-connector/README.md

 Script return values must follow this convention:
 * Script needs to be designed to return null for empty attribute otherwise separator wont be able to tell if attribute is empty
 * first line must have column attributes
-* **First Attribute must be icfsUid or icfsName If you need both unique identifiers specified, first must be icfsUid followed by icfsName example:**
+* **First Attribute must be icfsUid or icfsName If you need both unique identifiers specified, first must be icfsUid followed by icfsName that match those specified in schemaConfig.json example:**
 ```
 uniqueIdentifier|UniqueName|AnyOtherAttributes
 or